dancoe/pandeia-imaging/README.md

 # pandeia-imaging
-Python wrapper for the JWST Pandeia Exposure Time Calculator (ETC): NIRCam Imaging
+Python wrapper for the JWST Pandeia Exposure Time Calculator (ETC)

+Simple examples of NIRCam Imaging and the CANUCS GTO program

+---

 JWST ETC online GUI:
 https://jwst.etc.stsci.edu

+---

-For installation instructions and more, see: https://github.com/kvangorkom/pandeia-coronagraphy
+For Python engine installation instructions and more, see: https://github.com/kvangorkom/pandeia-coronagraphy

 My quick start guide to installing AstroConda: